 Belcamp House, Georgian mansion in Balgriffin, Ireland

-The residence was built in 1785 by James Hoban for Sir Edward Newenham, the architect who later designed the White House in Washington D.C.
-This early project demonstrated his skill before his move to America.
+The house was built in 1785 by James Hoban for Sir Edward Newenham, years before Hoban went on to design the White House in Washington D.C.
+A Gothic Revival chapel was added to the grounds in 1903.

 The Gothic Revival chapel built in 1903 once contained stained glass windows by Irish artist Harry Clarke, which were removed for protection over time.
 This sacred space reveals the spiritual values the residents held dear.